center-for-threat-informed-defense/summiting-the-pyramid/docs/introduction.rst

    Pyramid of Pain by David Bianco

 Detection engineers can leverage the Pyramid of Pain to understand how difficult it is for adversaries to evade their analytics.
 A detection analytic focused on identifying hash values will be precise in detecting a specific malware binary but will not detect a variant of that malware that has been altered by even a single byte.
-A detection at the tool level might be robust in detecting specific implementations of a technique but could create more false positives, pick benign user activity, and alert on system-generated noise if the implemented tool is native to the OS.
-Some analytics might use a combination of various indicators to increase both the :ref:`Precision` and :ref:`Recall` of an adversary attack.
-In this work, we introduce--and focus on improving--a new metric called :ref:`robustness`.
+A detection at the tool level might be robust in detecting specific implementations of a technique but could create more false positives, pick benign user activity, and alert on system-generated noise if the implemented tool is native to the operating system (OS).
+Some analytics might use a combination of various indicators to increase both the precision and accuracy of an adversary attack.
+In this work, we look to understand how adversaries evade detections to build stronger detection mechanisms, resulting in robust detections.

 .. important::